llm-workflow-engine/llm-workflow-engine/README.md

 ## Requirements

 To use this repository, you need  `setuptools` installed.
 You can install it using `pip install setuptools`.
 Make sure that you have the last version of pip: `pip install --upgrade pip`
+To use the !write command, you need to install vipe.
+In ubuntu, you can install it with `sudo apt install moreutils`, in macos with `brew install moreutils`.

 ## Installation